Sakura

 No analysis available

-Trash chute is strongly supported by the current MLS data, with 15 of 16 listings listing TRACHU in amenities.
-None of the public remarks explicitly mention a trash/garbage/refuse chute, so the evidence is driven by repeated MLS input rather than narrative confirmation, but the volume is strong enough to include it.
+Trash chute is strongly supported by current MLS data: 17 of 18 listings list TRACHU in the building amenities.
+None of the provided public remarks explicitly mention a trash chute, but the consistent reporting across nearly all listings indicates this is a building-level amenity rather than an isolated agent entry.

 No analysis available